frogermcs/AndroidDevMetrics/README.md

 You can check [GithubClient](https://github.com/frogermcs/githubclient) - example Android app which shows how to use Dagger 2.
 Most recent version uses **AndroidDevMetrics** for measuring performance.

+## Building AndroidDevMetrics

+Build AndroidDevMetrics plugin with [`./gradlew clean build`].
+The tests can be run with `./gradlew clean test`.
+To install the plugin in your local maven repository (usually located at `~/.m2/repository`) use `./gradlew clean install`.
+You can change `VERSION_NAME` value in `gradle.properties` to easily recognise your version.

 ## License

     Copyright 2016 Miroslaw Stanek